Saturday, June 24, 2023

 Conditions you will face

-What really differentiates sea kayaking from flatwater paddling are the dynamic conditions that you encounter in open water driven primarily by wind and waves.
+What really differentiates sea kayaking from flatwater paddling are the dynamic conditions that you encounter in open water driven by wind, waves and currents.

 Wind – wind has a much bigger impact on salt water than on all but the largest of fresh water lakes.
 A southwest wind that might make paddling more difficult on a small lake or river can quickly create large waves in more exposed coastal environments.
 Winds can also push you off course and be difficult to paddle against.